secustor/secustor.github.io/content/blog/renovate_how_to_update_backstage.md

 ```

 ##### Direct download
-If no image is avaiable there it is also possible to download the binary directly during the build process.
+If no image is available there, it is also possible to download the binary directly during the build process.
-For this the download url of the binary has to be identified
+For this, the download url of the binary has to be identified,
 and all references of the version have to centralize in a single environment variable.
 ```dockerfile
 # renovate depName=consul